-2. Illustrate and apply knowledge of the laws of supply and demand and equilibrium and use supply and demand curves to analyze responses of markets to external events.
+2. Demonstrate knowledge of the laws of supply and demand and equilibrium and use supply and demand curves to analyze responses of markets to external events, including price ceilings and price floors.

-3. Explain the concepts of gross domestic product and illustrate the concepts of aggregate demand and aggregate supply and to analyze the response of the economy to disturbances.
+3. Explain the concepts and calculate price elasticity of demand and supply and income elasticity.